How to Find Ghosts in Your Neighborhood (+ 15 Places to Look)

 Visit Places Where Spirits Are Likely to Linger

-While virtually any place can be haunted, some types of locations are more likely to have ghosts than others.
+While virtually any place can be haunted (I've investigated haunts in newly built houses, parks, restaurants, libraries, schools, entire towns, hiking trails, and more), some types of locations are more likely to have a few spirits wandering around.
 For example, on lists of famous haunted places, some trends come to light.
-These places could have ghosts, so if you live near any of these types of places that are open to the public, check them out.
+These places could have ghosts, so if any of them are in your backyard and open to the public, you should definitely check them out.

 • Historical museums with lots of old artifacts